shauneaves/cosmo_wiki/README.md

 - Open `content/pubs/_index.md` in your chosen text editor
   - This file holds all of the content for the [publications page of the website](https://sad-jennings-c7dd2d.netlify.app/pubs/)
+- Publications are listed alphabetically by year of publication.
 - The webpage makes use of the [HTML details element](https://gist.github.com/scmx/eca72d44afee0113ceb0349dd54a84a2), which makes dropdowns for a cleaner appearance
 - This effect is producted using the following code: